olivas/mad_dash/README.md

 ## Production Client
-A script to add histograms and file-lists to the MongoDB DMBS
+A script to add histograms and I3 file lists to the MongoDB DMBS

 ### Getting Started
-1. Get I3 histogram pickle file(s)
+1. Get I3 histogram pickle file(s). *The filename will be used to identify the Mongo collection*
 1. Have an http connection (not required for debugging)

 ### POSTing and Updating from Pickle Files